-- Hay will be used within the crop rotation program as a clean-up crop by some growers, however this should not be considered in the same category as the production of high-quality varietal pasture hay.
+- Hay will be used within the crop rotation program as a clean-up crop by some growers, however this does not lead to the production of high-quality varietal pasture hay.

 - Long-term hay producers will still be planting some crops for hay, particularly those who specialise in oaten hay for export, although less hectares expected overall.

 - Rain has supported sowing and growth of early sheep feed which has reduced Autumn fodder demand.

 - Monitoring for mice activity remains a strong recommendation during sowing.
 It is recommended where mouse control is required growers spread bait during seeding

 - Cereal hay: +/-0 ($200 to $250/t).
 Price remains steady.

 - Lucerne hay: +/-0 ($450 to $490/t).
 Price remains steady.

 - Straw: +/-0 ($100 to $120/t).
 Price remains steady